-- Instant response to incoming enquiries.
-Genuine opportunities can be hot-keyed direct to the most appropriate sales person to handle them
+- Instant response to incoming inquiries.
+Genuine opportunities can be hot-keyed direct to the most appropriate salesperson to handle them

-- Profiling leads to ensure you identify the hot ones and those that are most lucrative and sift out tyre kickers and low value leads
+- Profiling leads to ensure you identify the hot ones and those that are most lucrative and sift out tire kickers and low-value leads

 - Building the customer database for future opportunities and enrich the data for further marketing

-- The organisation can clearly identify the ROI for the activity over time through analysis of lead numbers and conversions against the cost.
+- The organization can clearly identify the ROI for the activity over time through analysis of lead numbers and conversions against the cost.

-- Maximise the effectiveness of marketing that drives the leads.
+- Maximize the effectiveness of marketing that drives the leads.
 Without proper follow-up, the investment is wasted.

 New sales are imperative for most businesses.
-And organisations devote time and money to generating new leads on an ongoing basis.
-It would be a shame if all that energy and investment goes to waste.
-Using an agency to fill in the gaps and manage the process, where internal resource isn’t set up to deal with larger numbers of leads, could be the difference between a successful year hitting revenue targets and significant missed opportunities.
+And organizations devote time and money to generating new leads on an ongoing basis.
+It would be a shame if all that energy and investment go to waste.
+Using an agency to fill in the gaps and manage the process, where the internal resource isn’t set up to deal with larger numbers of leads, could be the difference between a successful year hitting revenue targets and significant missed opportunities.